 - Employees make healthcare purchases using their own money.

-- Employers verify the eligible health expense and reimburse the employee up to their set allowance amount.
+- Employers verify supporting documents and reimburse employees up to their set allowance amounts.

-- The qualified small employer HRA (QSEHRA): The QSEHRA is designed for small businesses and nonprofits with fewer than 50 full-time equivalent employees (FTEs).
+- The qualified small employer HRA (QSEHRA): The QSEHRA is for small businesses and nonprofits with fewer than 50 full-time equivalent employees (FTEs).
 It provides tax-free reimbursement for all W-2 employees, whether they have an individual policy or coverage through a parent or spouse, as long as they have minimum essential coverage (MEC).
+There are annual contribution limits with a QSEHRA.

 What are the plan rules for an HRA?

-The Internal Revenue Service (IRS) defines the rules and guidelines for an HRA in IRS Notice 2002-451.
+The Internal Revenue Service (IRS) provides rules and guidelines for an HRA in IRS Notice 2002-451.

 Under these rules: